guzzle/guzzle/docs/clients.rst

 -----------------

-Sometimes you just want to send a few requests in parallel and then process the results all at once after they've sent.
+Sometimes you just want to send a few requests in parallel and then process the results all at once after they've been sent.
 Guzzle provides a convenience function ``GuzzleHttp\batch()`` that makes this very simple:

 .. code-block:: php